Leshiro/luckie-bot/README.md

 Repository for my Discord bot, Luckie.
 Designed for personal use and experimentation.

-Luckie is a multi-feature Discord bot designed for server moderation & utility tasks.
+Luckie is a multi-feature Discord bot designed for moderation & utility tasks.

 ## Commands
 - `/guilds` — Lists all servers it is in (owner-only)